 They were imbued with special powers that warded off evil, encouraged marriage and fertility, ensured good harvests and milk or honey production, and protected the household from disaster.
 Eggs were given as gifts after they were created as a way of sharing the good fortune they were said to have brought.

 Traditionally, it was women who decorated eggs, and sometimes men were banned from the room in which eggs were being decorated.
 Various plants were gathered to create homemade dyes.
-Onion skins produced a brown or golden dye, beets red, and bark or herbs yellow and green.
+Onion skins produced a brown or golden dye, beets gave a red color, and bark or herbs created yellow and green.

 The most famous type of Easter egg in Ukraine are those made with the wax-resist method.
 This method requires the use of beeswax and a special stylus, sometimes called a kistka, to draw wax onto an egg.
 When the egg is immersed in a dye bath, the areas covered by wax do not absorb the color.
 At the end of several stages of drawing and dying, the wax is melted off to reveal the design underneath.
 In some regions of Ukraine and other parts of Eastern Europe, the drop-pull method of drawing wax on the egg is used, in which a pin or nail is dipped directly into the wax and tear-shaped drops of wax are drawn on the egg.